python/cpython/Doc/library/collections.abc.rst

 An :func:`issubclass` or :func:`isinstance` test for an interface works in one of three ways.

-First, a newly written class can inherit directly from one of the abstract base classes.
+1) A newly written class can inherit directly from one of the abstract base classes.
 The class must supply the required abstract methods.
 The remaining mixin methods come from inheritance and can be overridden if desired.
 Other methods may be added as needed: